5hubham5ingh/WallWiz/docs/Contribution.md

 # Contribution

 Contributions are always welcome!
-Feel free to submit pull requests to enhance WallWiz.
+Feel free to submit a pull request to improve WallWiz by adding extension scripts, wallpapers, or refining the core code.

----

 ## Extension Scripts